 The New York City Council passed two bills last month, one requiring the placement of communication devices and tracking devices on all school buses by the start of the 2019-2020 school year in September.
 The other gives parents a more hands-on say when it comes to the transportation of their children.

 The first bill, Int.
-1009-2018 A, requires the Office of Pupil Transportation (OPT) to provide real-time GPS location of school buses to authorized individuals.
+1009-2018 A, requires the Office of Pupil Transportation (OPT) to provide the real-time GPS location of school buses to authorized individuals.
 Those persons include both parents and the New York City Department of Education.

 The other bill, Int.
 1148-2018 B, requires that OPT share bus routes with families 15 days prior to the first day of school.
 OPT is required to perform dry runs for the routes and report annually on how yellow bus routes are determined.
 It is also required to report the number of buses and staff members that are needed to meet goals and recommendations.